KesslerWilliams is the criminal defense law firm you need to succeed in the courtroom.

 • Remand: The appellate court sends the case back to the trial court with instructions to hold new proceedings.
 This could involve a new trial, resentencing or hearings on specific legal issues.

-• Modification: The appellate court adjusts part of the original sentence or judgment, such as reducing the length of a sentence or correcting a legal mistake.
+• Modification: The appellate court adjusts part of the original sentence or judgment such as reducing the length of a sentence or correcting a legal mistake.

 These outcomes depend on the strength of the legal arguments raised and the appellate court’s interpretation of the trial record.

-Ineffective Assistance Of Counsel (IAC) In Detail
+Ineffective Assistance Of Counsel In Detail

 • Not conducting a thorough investigation of the facts or key evidence